S. Truett Cathy: Honors and memberships

 Cathy received numerous honors, including membership in Omicron Delta Kappa (ΟΔΚ), the National Leadership Honor Society.
 He received ΟΔΚ's highest award, the Laurel Crowned Circle Award in 2009.
 He also received the Norman Vincent and Ruth Stafford Peale Humanitarian Award, the Horatio Alger Award, the William E. Simon Prize for Philanthropic Leadership, and the Boy Scouts of America Silver Buffalo Award.
 Cathy was inducted into the Junior Achievement U.S. Business Hall of Fame in 2003.

-He was a member of Pi Kappa Alpha and Delta Sigma Pi Fraternities.
+He was a member of Pi Kappa Alpha and Delta Sigma Pi fraternities.

 In 2007, Forbes magazine ranked Cathy as the 380th richest man in America and the 799th richest man in the world, with an estimated net worth of $1.2 billion.

 President George W. Bush bestowed the President's Call to Service Award on Cathy in 2008.

-Cathy was inducted into the Indiana Wesleyan University Society of World Changers on April 3, 2011.
-In addition to being inducted into the Society, the university conferred upon Cathy an honorary doctorate of business.
-In May 2012, Cathy received an honorary doctorate along with presidential candidate Mitt Romney at the Liberty University's spring commencement ceremony.
-In his remarks, Romney, the presumptive Republican presidential nominee at the time, said, "The Romney campaign comes to a sudden stop when we spot a Chick-fil-A. Your chicken sandwiches were our comfort food through the primary season, and heaven knows there were days that we needed a lot of comfort."
-Romney congratulated Cathy on his "well-deserved honor today".